jaredchua32/jcSlider/wiki/jSlider_basics.md

 }
 ```

-jSlider then scrolls left or right, depending on which is the shorter path.
+jcSlider then scrolls left or right, depending on which is the shorter path.